Attendance Policy and Procedures

 To support good academic performance, students are held to the following Attendance Policy Standards and Procedures:

 Absences considered not excused include, but are not limited to: truancy, vacations other than during vacation periods, routine dental and medical appointments, and sickness not documented by a physician.
-Students are limited to three (3) unexcused absences per quarter.
-Students exceeding this limit will not receive academic credit for all courses for the quarter.
-(See Credits and Grading for additional details.)
-For this reason, an automated phone message is sent to all students and parents/guardians once a student receives their fourth unexcused absence for the quarter.

 Unexcused Absences per quarter:

-Students are limited to three (3) unexcused absences per quarter.
+During the 2023-2024 school year, students are limited to three (3) unexcused absences per quarter.
 Students exceeding this limit will not receive academic credit for all courses for the quarter.
 (See Credits and Grading for additional details.)
 For this reason, an automated phone message is sent to all students and parents/guardians once a student receives their third unexcused absence for the quarter.

-Students who receive “No Credit” for the quarter due to attendance will be considered ineligible for athletics and participation in the Cooperative Education Program.
+Students who receive ‘No Credit’ for the quarter due to attendance will be considered ineligible for athletics and participation in the Cooperative Education Program.

 Unexcused Absences Per Year: